hanleyweng/blog/knol/university/2012/usyd sem2/deco3200_human_computer_experience_design_studio_hce/projects_/multiscreen_acoustic_ecology/_posts/2015-01-10-Multiscreen-Soundscape.md

 ## Reflection

+This was my first attempt at a large soundscape - I found the result to be quite aesthetically pleasing.

-Again, should have documented/videoed installation when it was on the Studio computers.
+I really should have documented/videoed installation when it was on the Studio computers.